 - Somatostatin produced by D-cells in the small intestine, including the stomach and pancreas

-- Vasoactive intestinal polypeptide (VIP) produced by parasympathetic ganglia in the small intestine in response to distention
+- Vasoactive intestinal polypeptide (VIP) produced by parasympathetic ganglia in the small intestine in response to distension

 - Motilin produced by M-cells in the upper small intestine

-The enzymes produced by the small intestine include lipase for fats digestion, peptidase for peptide breakdown, sucrase, maltase, and lactase for sucrose, maltose, and lactose breakdown, respectively.
-Then there are the Brunner glands mostly found in the duodenum that produce bicarbonate for acid neutralization.
+The enzymes produced by the small intestine include lipase for fats digestion, peptidase for peptide breakdown, and sucrase, maltase, and lactase for sucrose, maltose, and lactose breakdown, respectively.
+Brunner glands, primarily found in the duodenum, produce bicarbonate for acid neutralization.

 Diseases of the small and large bowel include celiac disease, tropical sprue, Whipple disease, Crohn disease, and ulcerative colitis, which impact digestion and absorption of food material.
-In addition to pathologic conditions, congenital diseases such as Hirschprung, biliary atresia, intestinal atresia, malrotation of the intestine, and pyloric stenosis occur during infancy.
+In addition to pathologic conditions, congenital disorders such as Hirschprung disease, biliary atresia, intestinal atresia, intestinal malrotation, and pyloric stenosis occur during infancy.
 They may be life-threatening as adequate nutrients cannot be absorbed.

 Within the accessory organs of the gastrointestinal tract, there are hereditary hyperbilirubinemia disorders such as Gilbert syndrome, Dublin-Johnson syndrome, and Crigler-Najjar syndrome.
-The commonality among these conditions is the impairment of normal processes that allow proper uptake, conjugation, and excretion of bilirubin waste products to take place.
-Other accessory organ pathologies include hemochromatosis, Wilson's disease, biliary tract diseases, and pancreatitis.
+The commonality among these conditions is the impairment of normal processes that allow proper uptake, conjugation, and excretion of bilirubin waste products.
+Other accessory organ pathologies include hemochromatosis, Wilson disease, biliary tract diseases, and pancreatitis.
 Diseases of the gallbladder prevent proper storage of bile from the liver, leading to malabsorption in the gut.
 Examples of these conditions include cholelithiasis, choledocholithiasis, and cholecystitis.

-All of these diseases warrant proper work-up starting with a thorough history and physical exam.
+These diseases warrant proper workup starting with a thorough history and physical examination.
 Obtaining a history of present illness is essential to the diagnosis of gastrointestinal system disease and clarification of questions regarding the location and duration of the pain, radiation or changes in intensity, precipitating factors, associated symptoms such as fever, chills, nausea, vomiting, changes in bowel habitus, and stool color.
-Inquiries on any previous episodes of illness or related illnesses and previous surgeries, medication lists, and allergies are crucial.
+Inquiries on any previous episodes of illness or related illnesses and prior surgeries, medication lists, and allergies are crucial.

-A proper and thorough physical examination is imperative in working up gastrointestinal system diseases.
+A proper and thorough physical examination is imperative in the workup of gastrointestinal system diseases.
 All four quadrants of the abdomen must be inspected to appreciate the general abdominal contour.
 Proper inspection allows for identifying any surgical scars, bulges, hemangiomas, or dilated veins of a caput medusae when present.
 Patients may be asked to cough to check for abdominal herniation.
-After inspection, auscultation is performed to detect any abnormal bowel sounds, such as rubs and bruits.
+After inspection, auscultation is performed to detect any abnormal bowel sounds, rubs, or bruits.
 It is necessary to consider the anatomical location of the different abdominal organs, as this determines the sounds heard and the pathologies that correlate.
 For example, auscultating the right upper quadrant checks for liver rubs and bowel sounds while listening to the left upper quadrant examines rubs or bruits within the splenic region.
-Pitch, intensity, and duration of the sounds should also be appreciated during auscultation.
+The sounds' pitch, intensity, and duration should also be appreciated during auscultation.

-The rectal exam includes a thorough inspection of the anal area to identify any skin lesions, scars, fistula tracts, or external hemorrhoids.
+The rectal exam begins with thoroughly inspecting the anal area to identify skin lesions, scars, fistula tracts, or external hemorrhoids.
 Careful palpation of the anal wall may help identify any hypertrophic papillae, inflamed crypts, strictures, and abnormal sphincter tone that might affect the normal passage of stool.